Finii/foo/README.md

 Step 3 removes the preliminary steps in Meson to install `libbar`.
 The preparation is finished and we have two libraries installed in the special directory.
 Now this setup will only work on `foo` and use the previously installed `bar`.

+Step 4 uses the previously installed pkgconfig files and libs in the special directory.

 Step 5 builds a new `foo`, that we want to test.
 We do not know anything about `bar` anymore and want to fetch it as dependency.
 When we run the test executable, instead of using